-- Consider organizing a promotional activity or an incentive program to encourage parents to try park-and-walk.
-Safe Routes to School can provide free incentives to encourage participation.
+- Consider organizing a promotional activity or an incentive program to encourage parents and caregivers to try a park-and-walk.

-- Make a map of your park-and-walk route and share it with your school PTA or in your school newsletter.
+- Make a map of your park-and-walk route and share it with your school parent teacher association (PTA) or in your school newsletter.
 The more, the merrier!

-- Consider announcing your park-and-walk at parent teacher association meetings or at school events.
+- Consider announcing your park-and-walk at PTA meetings or at school events.